iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 ??? info "Understanding what happened"
     1. In Step 4, you created a Knative service which manages two revisions, `sample-app-v1` (`baseline`) and `sample-app-v2` (`candidate`).
     2. In Step 5, you created a load generator that sends requests to the Knative service.
 At this point, 100% of requests are sent to the baseline and 0% to the candidate.
     3. In step 6, you created an iter8 experiment with 12 iterations with the above Knative service as the `target` of the experiment.
-In each iteration, iter8 observed the `mean-latency` and `error-rate` metrics for the revisions (collected by Prometheus), ensured that the candidate satisfied all objectives specified in `experiment.yaml`, and progressively shifted traffic from baseline to candidate.
+In each iteration, iter8 observed the `mean-latency`, `95th-percentile-tail-latency`, and `error-rate` metrics for the revisions (collected by Prometheus), ensured that the candidate satisfied all objectives specified in `experiment.yaml`, and progressively shifted traffic from baseline to candidate.
     4. At the end of the experiment, iter8 identified the candidate as the `winner` since it passed all objectives. iter8 decided to promote the candidate (rollforward) by applying `candidate.yaml` as part of its `finish` action.
 Had the candidate failed, iter8 would have decided to promote the baseline (rollback) by applying `baseline.yaml`.